itzsoftwaredevops1005-source/IntentXProtocol-Wave2/replit.md

 ## MVP Status: PRODUCTION READY ✅

 **This MVP is complete and ready for BlockDAG Buildathon submission with:**
-- Fully functional frontend with all 5 pages
+- Fully functional frontend with all 5 pages + AI Support Agent
-- Complete backend API with mock data
+- Complete backend API with mock data and AI knowledge base
 - Production-grade smart contracts (7 contracts, 48 tests)
 - Dark theme with mobile-responsive design
-- Multi-chain network support
+- Multi-chain network support (BlockDAG, Ethereum, Polygon, Hardhat)
 - Real-time intent parsing and execution simulation
+- AI-powered support with FAQ retrieval, strategy hints, and risk alerts
 - Comprehensive documentation for deployment and usage
+- Brand logo (IntentX Protocol) in navbar
+- Zero external dependencies for AI support (mock-based)

 **To Deploy:**
 1. Use GitHub Actions to compile contracts on Node 22+
 2. Deploy to BlockDAG testnet using scripts/deploy.ts
 3. Update RPC URLs and contract addresses in environment
 4. Frontend is ready to publish immediately
+5. AI Support Agent works out-of-the-box with no configuration

 ## Future Enhancements